R2: A Distributed Remote Function Execution Mechanism With Built-in Metadata: Evaluation and results

 \section{Evaluation and results}

-To evaluate R2's performance, we design an intermediate data processing logic on application-level named ``Bolt'' and implement it in ndnSIM.
+To evaluate R2's performance, we design an intermediate data processing logic on the ``Bolt'' application level and implement it in ndnSIM.
 This section first illustrates the ``Bolt'' logic (Section \ref{sec:r2-bolt}) and then exploits it to evaluate R2 (Section \ref{sec:evaluation}).